Is Peacock free with Roku?

 3. In the Roku Channel Store, search for “Peacock” using the search bar.

-4. Once you find the Peacock channel, select it and click on the “Add Channel” button.
+4. Once you find the Peacock app, select it and choose “Add Channel.”

-5. Wait for the channel to be installed on your Roku device.
+5. Wait for the app to download and install on your Roku device.

-6. Return to the home screen and locate the Peacock channel to start exploring its content.
+6. After installation, return to the home screen and locate the Peacock app.
+It should now be ready to use.

 What are the different Peacock subscription tiers?